Location of Bhagalpur

 Bhagalpur is located in Bihar, Eastern India.
 The city is situated on the banks of river Ganges.
-The plains on which the city is located is very fertile and is conducive for the growth of plants an crops.
+The plain on which the city is located is very fertile and is conducive for the growth of plants and crops.
+Bhagalpur covers an area of 110 square kilometres.
+It is positioned 220 km east of Patna and 60 km east of Munger.

 History of Bhagalpur